 The bosses want to pick whoever they want to pick.

-The people of this state to come in front of you and ask for your support.
+And I think this entire process, I think anyone that wants to be president, others are the people of this state to come in front of you and ask for your support.

-And I'm running to be everyone president.
+And I'm running to be everyone's president.

 We don't want you.

-I will be able to do that.
+I will prove that.

-Well take your own words.
+Well, take your own words.

-Now I'm curious, sir.
+Now, I'm curious, sir.

 Time to drop out.

-He's gonna get more than twelve thirty seven.
+He's going to get more than 1237.

 Let me ask you something, sir.

-What what do you like about Donaldson?
+What do you like about Donald?

 Everything.